ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 > point" that is half the total channel capacity, i.e. the total
 > of all channel capacities, divided by 2.
 >
+> As both are divided by 2, we can cancel out the division on both
+> sides of the comparison.
+>
 > The score described above is thus twice the actual imbalance
 > error in millisatoshis.
 > However, by avoiding division by two and instead effectively
 > multiplying both sides by 2, we avoid issues when using integer
 > division and round-up vs round-down.
 >
-> Another way of viewing it is that the resulting variables are
+> Another way of viewing it is that the resulting imbalance error
-> actually a fixed-point format where the binary point is after
+> is actually a fixed-point format where the binary point is after
 > the lowest bit, i.e. the lowest bit is the fractional part,
-> represneting half-millisatoshi amounts.
+> representing half-millisatoshi amounts.

 > **Rationale** The computation is described in detail above to
 > ensure that all implementations use the same calculation and
 > avoid disagreements.
 > Yes, it is a given that the above is ***only*** an estimation,
 > and that information about pending HTLCs, their size, their
-> hash, their age, and who sent what, and at what time, can be
+> hash, their age, who offerred them, and at what time, can be
 > used to better determine whether it is likely that the HTLC will
 > be fulfilled or not, and from there assign a probability
 > estimate times HTLC amount to the correct participant.